tdshap/markdown-helper/README.md

-# How to Setup Fast-ads
+# How to Setup Fast-ads for Local Development

 Welcome to fast ads!
 Here’s a quick overview on the setup, and how to get started developing locally.